kumahq/kuma-website/docs/docs/1.0.2/policies/proxy-template.md

       - httpFilter:
           operation: addAfter
           match:
-            name: envoy.router # a new filter (Gzip) will be added after existing (Router).
+            name: envoy.filters.http.router # a new filter (Gzip) will be added after existing (Router).
 If there is no Router filter, Gzip won't be added.
             listenerName: inbound:127.0.0.0:80 # optional: if absent, filter will be added to all listeners regardless of name
             origin: inbound # optional: if absent, filter will be added to all listeners regardless of its origin
           value: |